 - are acting in accordance with our network rules & policies, and that you have not received any valid punishments recently;

 - are acting in accordance with our content creator guidelines;

-- do not re-upload other creators content (including clip compilations), and your own primarily original content is the source of the vast majority of your channels total views;
+- do not re-upload other creators content (including clip compilations, edited versions of animations, and similar), and your own primarily original content is the source of the vast majority of your channels total views;

 - have not used any services in order to falsely inflate your channel's statistics, such as follower, subscriber, and view "botting" services.

 While this list is not fully comprehensive of every possible issue which can arise, if you answered yes to all of the above then there is a good chance that we would be able to accept your application.

 Are there any forms of content you will not accept on creator's channels?